0xSh3rl0ck/0xSh3rl0ck.github.io/_posts/CTF-WriteUp/2022-07-10-Cyber Defenders - Pwned-DC.md

 # #31	What is the ransomware file's internal name?

-so we know have the physical offset `0x13c090bc0` we can dump the file using dumpfiles plugin with the physical offset we got `0x13c090bc0` and specify the dump directory.
+So we now have the physical offset `0x13c090bc0`.
+We can dump the file using the dumpfiles plugin with the physical offset we got `0x13c090bc0` and specify the dump directory.

 ```
 $ vol.py -f memory.dmp --profile=Win2016x64_14393 dumpfiles --physoffset=0x13c090bc0 --dump-dir=./